iTzTalha/RetroSnek/README.md

 This is a simple implementation of the classic Snake game built entirely in **Java**, just for fun — no external game engines like Unity, Godot, or Unreal used.

-It started as a **command-line prototype**, then was upgraded to a cleaner **GUI version using Java Swing**.
-A weekend experiment that turned into a nostalgic little game.

 ## 🎮 Features

 * **Two Versions:**